Why I Put My Personal Pronouns on My Email Signature, Social Media Profiles, and Nametags, and Why You Should Too

 If you are a kind person who wants others to feel accepted, included, and valued, then you care about calling people by their preferred name and pronouns.

-If you are not a kind person, who wants others to feel rejected, excluded, and devalued, then stick to what makes you comfortable.
+If you want to intentionally cause others to feel rejected, excluded, and devalued, then stick to what makes you comfortable.

 Please, choose wisely.